root-project/root/documentation/users-guide/InputOutput.md

 -   Call to an interpreted function

--   Execution of a CINT script
+-   Execution of a Cling script

 #### How to Select This Option?